Squier bullet strat review

 My Squier bullet strat review

-In this review I’ll be using my own bullet strat to demonstrate some of the sounds as well as give you some ideas on how to get the most out of the instrument.
+In this Squier bullet strat review I’ll be using my own bullet strat to demonstrate some of the sounds as well as give you some ideas on how to get the most out of the instrument.

 For starters, I am suitably impressed with the quality of the guitar.
-I don’t usually buy the bottom of the range cheapest guitar I can find, but on a recent trip to Australia I was reluctant to take one of my guitars along and thought it would be easier to just buy the cheapest half decent guitar I could find while I was there.
+I don’t usually buy the bottom of the range cheapest guitar I can find, but on a recent trip to Australia, sponsored by my dear big brother, I was reluctant to take one of my guitars along and thought it would be easier to just buy the cheapest half decent guitar I could find while I was there.

 Of course my thinking soon turned to the idea of finding a good beginners electric guitar that I could recommend to others.
-It just so happened that not only was the Squier bullet strat the cheapest beginner electric guitar made by Fender, but also the cheapest beginner electric guitar I could find out of all the makes available at the time.
+It just so happened that not only was the Squier bullet strat the cheapest beginner electric guitar made by Fender, but also the cheapest beginner electric guitar I could find out of all the makes.

 This isn’t to say that there aren’t cheaper options for a beginner, but at the time and the places I went to, this was the case.
 I’ll list some other alternatives as well at the end for those of you looking for a decent stratocaster copy on a budget that won’t budge.